Have a question? Need some help?

 Two seemingly equivalent assets may not be alike.
 Ensure your settlement considers tax implications.

 How can you best plan for the possiblity of future disability, death, or bankruptcy and the impact it may have on you or your children?

 College costs can be affected by your divorce settlement.
 Minimize them now while you have the chance.
 Even if your state doesn’t obligate parents to fund college expenses, you can build it into a mediated settlement agreement.

-Most divorce attorneys have no idea on how to correctly value pensions and instead rely on valuations by outside experts whose costs will be passed onto you.
-We regularly value pensions and include the valuation in our fixed fee.
+Most divorce attorneys can’t correctly value pensions and instead rely on valuations by outside experts whose costs will be passed onto you.
+We regularly value corporate, military, and government pensions and can include the valuation in our fixed fee.

 Evaluate how various settlement options will affect your financial health one, five, ten, twenty years from now.

 Value your businesses accurately without spending a fortune.

 Stock Options and Restricted Stock Units

 Properly value and divide your stock options and RSU’s to ensure fairness in the division of assets.
 How can these be divided to minimize taxes and risk?

 Are there assets you’re not aware of?
 Make sure these are taken into account.